travetto/travetto/module/express/README.md

 travetto: Express
 ===
 The module provides a declarative API for creating an [`express`](https://expressjs.com) application.
 Since the  framework is declarative, decorators are used to configure almost everything.

 ## Route management
 To define a route, you must first declare a `@Controller` which is only allowed on classes.
-Once declared Each method of the controller is a candidate for routing.
+Once declared each method of the controller is a candidate for routing.
 By design, everything is asynchronous, and so async/await is natively supported.
 The HTTP methods that are supported via:
 * `@Get`
 * `@Post`
 * `@Put`